FCC to investigate CenturyLink as nationwide outage continues, 911 calls disrupted

-A nationwide outage for CenturyLink customers continues into its second day, including affecting 911 calls.
+A nationwide outage for CenturyLink customers, including those trying to reach 911, continues into its second day.

-Customers of the internet, phone and TV provider have been hit by the outage, including in Idaho, New Mexico and Minnesota.
+Customers of the phone, internet and TV service provider have been hit by the outage, including in Idaho, New Mexico and Minnesota.
 The company's site lists residential services in 35 states.

 The outage hit 911 service across the country, according to the Federal Communications Commission, which announced Friday that it's launching an investigation.